lucasmateo/iot-occupancy-sensors/README.md

 ```
 and change the value Serial flasher config > Default serial port to the value of the USB port connected to the board

+You have to make sure that the driver are properly installed.
+Usually on linux distribution the drivers are already installed but not on macOS or windows.

 once it is done you can build and flash the software to the chip the make flash or build command

 some building script are provided :